MicrosoftDocs/power-automate-docs/articles/ui-flows/create-remote-desktop.md

 -   Alternatively, you can start your Remote Desktop session during the
     recording:

-    -   Open the Remote Dekstop connection (mstc) and sign in to launch your remote desktop session and continue to use the same recording to record clicks and inputs within the remote desktop session.
+    -   Open the Remote Desktop connection (mstc) and sign in to launch your remote desktop session and continue to use the same recording to record clicks and inputs within the remote desktop session.